MiviaLab/Graph-Neural-Networks-for-IoT-Security-A-Comparative-Study/README.md

 **NOTE** Configure the bash file correctly.
 You need to set the snapshot to use and your paths to dataset.

 ## Note
-!!!For any errors and/or questions about the code either open an issue or mail **frosa@unisa.it**, with object "QUESTION-CODE: Graph Neural Networks for IoT Security: A Comparative Study"!!!